Art Nouveau architecture in Riga: Eclectic Art Nouveau

-The earliest Art Nouveau buildings in Riga, until c.
-1905, were of this kind.
-Beginning as a purely decorative change from Eclecticism, buildings of this type simply adopted new forms of Art Nouveau decoration in lieu of earlier styles, but did little or nothing to change earlier concepts of the structure of buildings as such.
+The earliest Art Nouveau buildings in Riga were of the Eclectic Art Nouveau style.
+Beginning as a purely decorative change from Eclecticism, buildings of this type simply adopted new forms of Art Nouveau decoration in lieu of earlier styles, but did little or nothing to change earlier concepts of the structure of buildings.
 Eclectic Art Nouveau still displays the rhythmic façades and opulent decoration, often directly inspired by historical styles, of earlier architecture.
 Conversely, buildings that were essentially still Historicist occasionally adopted Art Nouveau decorative elements.
 In this early form of Art Nouveau, foreign influence was quite strong, especially from Germany, as were influences from contemporary Symbolism.
 Towards the end of the period, floral and other nature-inspired elements of decoration became popular.
 The arguably most famous Art Nouveau houses in Riga, a row of houses along Alberta iela (Albert Street), many to the design of Mikhail Eisenstein, are of this style.
 Though a major tourist attraction, they are not representative of the vast majority of Art Nouveau buildings in Riga.

 Perpendicular Art Nouveau

-Eclecticism eventually gave way to a more rationalist style of Art Nouveau in Riga, characterised by marked vertical compositions of the facades, and geometrical ornaments integrated into the overall architectural composition.
-The structure of the buildings also shifted into an essentially modern quality where the exterior reflects the layout of the interior, rather than being a facade without any rational connection with the structural layout of the building as was the case earlier.
+Around c.
+1905, eclecticism eventually gave way to a more rationalist style of Art Nouveau in Riga, characterised by marked vertical compositions of the facades, and geometrical ornaments integrated into the overall architectural composition.
+The structure of the buildings also shifted into an essentially modern quality, where the exterior reflects the layout of the interior, rather than being a facade without any rational connection with the structural layout of the building, as was the case earlier.
 Asymmetrical facades became more common.
-More attention was also given to the choice of materials, and the decor more highly stylised.
+More attention was given to the choice of materials, and the decor more highly stylised.
 Several department stores were built in this style, and it is sometimes also referred to as "department store style" or Warenhausstil in German.
 About a third of the Art Nouveau buildings of Riga were built according to these ideals.
 The centrally located multi-storey building on Krišjāņa Valdemāra iela (Krišjānis Valdemārs Street) number 37, designed by Eižens Laube and built in 1912, is a representative albeit somewhat late example of this phase in the development of Art Nouveau architecture of Riga.